opencloud-community/ot-controller/docs/signaling-api/whiteboard.md

 ## Joining the room

-When joining a room, the `join_success` message contains the current status of the spacedeck module.
+When joining a room, the `join_success` message contains the current status of the whiteboard module.

 The module data has the following structure: